The Hidden Dangers of Using Too Much Hand Sanitizer

 Using a UV-C light cleanser is a physical process rather than a chemical one.
 Therefore, it’s environmentally friendly and non-toxic.

 It may also address the problem of killing viruses in the air in public spaces which wasn’t previously possible.
-Scientists are very optimistic about the technology.
+Scientists are optimistic about the technology.

 One crucial factor to bear in mind is that a UV-C light cleanser can be hazardous for our health if it’s used irresponsibly.
 It can cause blindness and skin burns.
 So, using protective equipment and googles is a must.